 White zirconia dental crowns are a stainless steel crown alternative for children.
 The white zirconia dental crown is a metal-free esthetic crown that is certified biocompatible, extremely esthetic and is the most durable material used in dentistry today.
 Although zirconia resembles the traditional porcelain dental crowns that have been used for years, zirconia is more durable.
-Pediatric dentist, Dr. Paul I Rubin, at Frisco Kid’s Dentistry recommends zirconia dental crowns (caps) for primary (baby) teeth in children who require a more reliable, stronger dental crown.
+Pediatric dentists, Drs.
+Rubin and Sentelle, at Frisco Kid’s Dentistry recommend zirconia dental crowns (caps) for primary (baby) teeth in children who require a more reliable, stronger dental crown.

 White Zirconia Dental Crowns for Restoring Children’s Teeth

 Fortunately, advances in this innovative technology with ceramics produced an alternative to the stainless steel crown.
 These crowns are options for use in restoring primary teeth which are chipped, damaged, or broken, are not developing properly, or with areas of decay too large to fill without the risk of breaking a tooth.
 Extensively decayed primary teeth can often cause great concern for patients and parents, especially when anterior (front) teeth are affected.
 In the past, dentists often treated extensively decayed primary teeth with extraction, however, with new innovations, such as the zirconia crowns, they can now focus on aesthetic restoration of the damaged teeth as the main course of treatment.

 The Progression to Zirconia White Dental Crowns for Children